anthelix/UdacityNanoEng/README.md

 `Day 6` 2020/01/07 #30DaysOfUdacity #SQL #DEND : It was Shell day and no Sql ...all afternoon I tried again and again to get Psycopg2 working.
 Finally, I found it!
 Hooray for Conda Activate and Conda Install.
 Watching video and tuto to understand "Lesson 1 Demo 1: Creating a Table with PostgreSQL".
 Encouraging

-`Day 7` 2020/01/0* #30DaysOfUdacity #SQL #DEND : I do the first exercice, read about Postgre and server/client, begin a cheatsheet about all this stuff for my .git and my own locally work
+`Day 7` 2020/01/08 #30DaysOfUdacity #SQL #DEND : I do the first exercice, read about Postgre and server/client, begin a cheatsheet about all this stuff for my .git and my own locally work.
+Encouraging @AaronC @AlwaledH